gamifying-refactoring/gamifying-refactoring-website-theme/content/concept/tie_breaker.md

 **2> Your pair says "Let's refactor this code after our story is done" where as you prefer to refactor before the story**

-One team defends the idea of refactoring after the story while other talks about refactoring before the story.
+One team defends the idea of refactoring after the story while the other talks about refactoring before the story.

 **3> You pair says, “I prefer having multiple assertions in one unit tests”**